CigarsSmoker/Clone/Logger.md

 - All events of interest are being logged, not just network traffic.
 - All events from everywhere are logged in one place, no need to select which tab to inspect.
-    - This is particularly useful to relate together behind-the-scene event to ongoing network traffic.
+    - This is particularly useful to relate together behind-the-scene events to ongoing network traffic.

 #### Special status indicators